chikamichi/ansible/README.md

 Ansible
 =======

-Ansible is a radically simple configuration-management, application deployment, task-execution, and multinode orchestration engine.
+Ansible is a radically simple configuration-management application deployment, task-execution, and multinode orchestration engine.

 Read the documentation and more at http://ansible.com/